Amazon VPC: Designing Isolated Network Architectures on AWS

 --filters "Name=vpc-id,Values=vpc-xxxxx"

-# View Internet Gateways
+View Internet Gateways attached to a VPC

 aws ec2 describe-internet-gateways \